BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 ## Branch Universal Object

-As more methods evolved in iOS, we've found that it was increasingly hard to manage them all.
-We abstracted as many as we could into the concept of a Branch Universal Object.
-This is the object that is associated with the thing you want to share (content or user).
-You can set all the metadata associated with the object and then call action methods on it to get a link or index in Spotlight.
+The Branch Universal Object encapsulates the thing you want to share (content or user).
+You can set all the metadata associated with the object and then call action methods on it to get a link or index it in Spotlight.

 ### <a id="createBranchUniversalObject"></a>createBranchUniversalObject(object)